newrelic/node-newrelic/README.md

 * `NEW_RELIC_ERROR_COLLECTOR_ENABLED`: Whether or not to trace errors within your application.
 Values are `true` or `false`.
 Defaults to true.
 * `NEW_RELIC_ERROR_COLLECTOR_IGNORE_ERROR_CODES`: Comma-delimited list of HTTP
   status codes to ignore.
 Maybe you don't care if payment is required?
+Ignoring a status code means that the transaction is not renamed to match the code, and the request is not treated as an error by the error collector.
 Defaults to ignoring 404.
 * `NEW_RELIC_IGNORE_SERVER_CONFIGURATION`: Whether to ignore server-side
   configuration for this application.
 Defaults to false.